electrikmilk/cherrilang.org/language/menus.md

 }
 ```

-The menu prompt can be a variable, so can each case label, they also support inline variables in strings.
+The menu prompt can be a variable, so can each item label, they also support inline variables in strings.

 ## Choose From List